CopernicaMarketingSoftware/Documentation/Publisher/en/quick-database-guide.md

-It's for example perfectly possible to just set up an easy to grasp firstname-lastname-emailaddress-structure or to make it slightly more advanced by using a nested database to store purchase history and abondoned shopping carts.
+It's for example perfectly possible to just set up an easy to grasp firstname-lastname-emailaddress-structure or to make it slightly more advanced by using a nested database to store purchase history and abandoned shopping carts.
 However, in the beginning it's wise to just keep things simple.
 You can always add fields later on.